Updated: Feb 7, 2022

 The Rise & Shine approach to debating is designed to be practical rather than theoretical.
 To explain the rules of debating in-depth and at length before beginning is a very dry exercise and almost guaranteed to turn off a class of students as easily as switching off a light bulb.

 We start from a simple premise that there are two sides to every argument.
-The opposing teams of a debate naturally then take one side or another and the object is to come up with the most convincing points whilst anticipating to some extent what the opposing team will argue and refuting their points.
+The opposing teams of a debate naturally then take one side or another and the object is to come up with the most convincing points whilst anticipating to some extent what the opposing team will argue and in the course of the debate, refuting their points.
 The rules and techniques for researching, compiling and presenting their arguments and evidence are taught and practiced as the process is worked through.

 All students are supported to participate at their own level and rather than competing against each other they are measuring themselves through their own development.
 As the debating teacher or coach, it is important to recognise the different talents each student has (gift of the gab, comedic sensibility, passion for the subject, research skills, leadership and so on) and encourage them to own, explore and develop that talent through that medium.